 Portsmouth Abbey is a community of Benedictine monks on Narragansett Bay, Rhode Island.
 Our mission is to seek God guided by the Gospel, the Rule of St. Benedict, and by prayer and work to sanctify ourselves and our community.

-The English Congregation of which Portsmouth Abbey is a member is the oldest of the Benedictine congregations.
+The English Congregation of which Portsmouth Abbey is a member is the older of the Benedictine congregations.
 It has canonical continuity with the first congregation erected in the 13th century by the Holy See.